jrg94/CSE6431/assignment01/README.md

 > follows: If readers and writers are both waiting, then it alternates between
 > readers and  writers.
 Otherwise, it processes them normally, i.e., readers
 > concurrently and writers serially.

+## Problem 4

+> Write a monitor-based solution to the above problem.

+## Problem 5

+> A file is to be shared among different processes, each of which has a unique
+> number.
+The file can be accessed simultaneously by several processes, subject
+> to the following constraint: The sum of all unique numbers associated with all
+> the processes concurrently accessing the file must be less than n.
+Write a
+> monitor to coordinate accesses to the file.

+## Problem 6

+> Using Java support for multithreading (Synchronized, wait, and notifyall),
+> write a solution to the producer-consumer problem with a buffer of length N.
+> Submit your solution on paper (i.e. do not worry about exact syntax or debugging).

+## Problem 7

+> Using Java support for multithreading (Synchronized, wait, and notifyall),
+> write a solution to the readers-writers problem, with exclusive writer access,
+> concurrent reader access, and reader’s priority.
+Submit your solution on paper
+> (i.e. do not worry about exact syntax or debugging).